KitCarson88/ionic-angular-libraries/projects/ionic-angular-utilities/README.md

 From the main ionic-angular-libraries directory go with a terminal into dist/ionic-angular-utilities and pack the library with related npm command:
     cd dist/ionic-angular-utilities
     npm pack

+(package.json has a shortcut to build and pack all internal libraries.
+From the main library project directory, run the command: npm run build-pack)

 Into the same direcotory an ionic-angular-utilities tgz file was created (the name contains also the current version of the library taken from its package.json).
 Put this archive in any folder of your computer (also in the main directory of your project).